AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

   >>> r.model.setFloatingSpeciesInitConcentrations ([6.7, 0.1])

+.. _roadrunner-solver:

 Solvers
 ---------------------------

-RoadRunner has two types of solvers: integrators and steady-state solvers.
+RoadRunner has multiple types of solvers including integrators and steady-state solvers.
-Integrators control numerical timecourse integration via the `simulate` method.
+Integrators control numerical timecourse integration via the :meth:`~RoadRunner.simulate()` method.
 By default, RoadRunner uses CVODE, a real differential equation solver from the SUNDIALS suite.
 Internally, CVODE features an adaptive timestep.
-However, unless `variableStep` is specified in the call to `simulate`, the output will contain evenly spaced intervals.
+However, unless `variableStep` is specified in the call to :meth:`~RoadRunner.simulate()`, the output will contain evenly spaced intervals.

   >>>  r.simulate(0, 10, 10)
   # Output will contain evenly spaced intervals
   >>>  r.simulate(variableStep=True)
   # Intervals will vary according to CVODE step size

-RoadRunner also contains a basic 4th-order Runge-Kutta integrator, which can be selected with a call to `setIntegrator`:
+To use basic 4th-order Runge-Kutta integrator (rk4), call :meth:`~RoadRunner.setIntegrator()`:

   >>>  r.setIntegrator('rk4')

 Runge-Kutta always uses a fixed step size, and does not support events.
+The same goes for Runge-Kutta-Fehlberg Method (rkf45) as well as our stochastic integrator (gillespie).

 Some integrators, such as CVODE, have parameters which can be set by the user.
-To see a list of these settings, use `getSettings`:
+To see a list of these settings, use :meth:`~roadrunner.Solver.getSettings()`:

   >>>  r.getIntegrator().getSettings()
   ('relative_tolerance', 'absolute_tolerance', 'stiff', 'maximum_bdf_order', 'maximum_adams_order', 'maximum_num_steps', 'maximum_time_step', 'minimum_time_step', 'initial_time_step', 'multiple_steps', 'variable_step_size')